 page 2, page 3, page 4, page 5, page 6, page 7, page 8, page 9

 Today, Maharishi University of Management often teaches various courses all titled, "TOTAL KNOWLEDGE", so the idea of comprehensive knowledge is still very much alive there, but not so much in the way originally conceived for this institution in the early 1970's in terms of interdisciplinary studies and SCI.
-SCI means, "The Science of Creative Intelligence", and is sometimes referred to as the theoretical knowledge which accompanies the TM meditation course.
+SCI means, "The Science of Creative Intelligence", and is sometimes referred to as the theoretical knowledge which accompanies the TM meditation course, (at MUM).

-Transcendental Meditation is described as being a simple, natural, effortless meditation technique practiced before daily activities, referred to as SPIRITUAL YOGA, but not as physical positions, and not involving any concentration nor contemplation, and which mental technique or process can be learned by virtually anyone.
+Transcendental Meditation is described as being a simple, natural, effortless meditation technique or process practiced before daily activities, referred to as SPIRITUAL YOGA, but not as physical positions, and not involving any concentration nor contemplation, and which mental technique or process can be learned by virtually anyone.
 If a person can think thoughts, they can do TM.
 Usually practiced twice a day for about 20 minutes each time, TM provides an opportunity for the practitioner to gain profoundly deep rest, relaxation, and exceptional mental clarity.
 There are many other positive things, or treasures, gained from practicing TM.
 TM was described by Maharishi Mahesh Yogi in The Science of Being and Art of Living, as being a good form of "karma yoga", or "raja yoga".

 Weed and illicit drug usage and the two week rule.
 If a prospective meditation student tells the TM teacher they currently use any illicit drugs, or if the TM teacher finds out, the meditation student will have to delay their learning the TM technique for at least two weeks after ceasing such usage.
 The TM movement wants everyone to experience their own consciousness without any other influences other than the natural state of the human mind without any drug influences.